 Here is a short video of him since we have rescued him: https://www.facebook.com/100010396650763/videos/335343776822175/

 Shelby knows basic commands such as “sit,” “stay,” “no,” etc and is crate trained as well as potty trained.
-He’s only been in his foster home for a short time, so we are working on other commands, including doggie dog training.
-At the time of adoption, you will receive a full list of commands he knows and those that he is working on.
+We are working on other commands, including doggie door training.

 PLEASE NOTE: All of the pets at Safe Haven receive basic training when they come here.
 All adopters will be given a list of words that your new pet knows at the time of adoption.
 What each pet learns depends on how much time I have had to work with them, & if that pet has any additional issues that need to be focused on first.
 The pets here are always improving.